esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_medical_imaging.md

 ## How to reduce these problems?

-How can we optimize research involving e.g. biceps brachii ultrasounds?
+How can we optimize research involving ultrasounds in terms of the challenges above?

 :::::::::::::::  solution